duythucvnu/vnuis-lms-c/README.md

-The final project of C programming about Libarary Management
+The final project of C programming about Library Management

+**The information of the administrator account:**

+Username: Vnuis

+Password: Vnu.edu.vn